adambard/learnxinyminutes-docs/php.html.markdown

 echo MyClass::$staticVar;  // Outputs 'static';
 MyClass::myStaticMethod(); // Outputs 'I am static';

+// Instantiate classes using new
+$my_class = new MyClass('An instance property');
+// The parentheses are optional if not passing in an argument.

 // Access class members using ->
-$my_class = new MyClass('An instance property'); // The parentheses are optional if not passing in an argument. echo $my_class->property;     // => "public"
+echo $my_class->property;     // => "public"
 echo $my_class->instanceProp; // => "An instance property"
 $my_class->myMethod();        // => "MyClass"